 You may ask why?
-64-bit applications can access more than 4GB memory (RAM) and gives the best performance.
+64-bit applications can access more than 4GB of memory (RAM) and give the best performance.
 Abundances developers do release their apps in both architectures, eg. Winrar, 7Zip, Google Chrome.
 You can run 32-bit software on 64-bit architecture but not vice versa.

 When you install 64-bit Windows on a 64-bit architecture machine, you can run both 32 and 64-bit applications on it.
 Running 64-bit on the same architecture will allow the app to use abundant resources, while in my opinion, there is no such big performance gap between 32-bit and 64-bit versions unless the application is using 3 or 4GB of RAM.

 Knowledge: 32-bit refers to x86, and 64-bit refers to x64.

 Say that you want to ensure all of the application is 64-bit, or just out of curiosity you want to check if installed programs are 32-bit or 64-bit is pure, please keep reading.